-We woke up to pouring down rain as the moisture from former Tropical Depression Bill finally hit New Hampshire.
+Robin and I woke up to pouring rain as the moisture from former Tropical Depression Bill finally hit New Hampshire.
 So with a morning free I finished the Hobo story before we left the Perry Motel.
-I had two Maple Bars for my breakfast at Dunkin Donuts before we drove to the Conway Scenic Railroad and parked in the overflow lot.
+I had two maple bars for my breakfast at Dunkin' Donuts before driving to the Conway Scenic Railroad and parked in the overflow lot.

-The Conway Scenic Railroad (reporting mark CSRX) is a heritage railway in North Conway, New Hampshire, United States.
+The Conway Scenic Railroad (reporting mark CSRX) is a heritage railway in North Conway.
 The railroad operates over two historic railway routes: a line from North Conway to Conway that was formerly part of the Conway Branch of the Boston and Maine Railroad, and a line from North Conway through Crawford Notch to Fabyan that was once part of the Mountain Division of the Maine Central Railroad.
 The Conway line is owned by Conway Scenic, and the Mountain Division is owned by the State of New Hampshire.
 Russ Seybold is owner and president of the Conway Scenic.

 The railroad's main terminal is located in historic downtown North Conway in the Mount Washington valley.
 The station complex has been listed on the National Register of Historic Places since 1979.Operations

-The first thing I did was pick up our tickets for the Notch Train.
-Now I would look around the North Conway yard and roundhouse.
-I soon found NRHS members Greg Molloy and Don who were also here doing the same thing.
+I first picked up our tickets for the Notch Train then decided to look around the yard and roundhouse and soon found NRHS members Greg Molloy and his friend Don who were also here for the same reason.